 The most important characteristic of a beautiful smile is its symmetry.
 When the left side of your smile does not match the right side, it makes you look uncomfortable and upset.
-In addition, having an asymmetric smile can also make it difficult for you to speak clearly and even lead to social awkwardness at times.
+Regular dental care and consultation with a dentist in Avenue Road can help maintain and enhance the overall health of your smile.

 Understandably, many people find it challenging to deal with dental issues that they see as being so minor.
 However, the truth is that even if these issues don’t affect your general appearance too much, they will continue to be unappealing whenever you speak or smile.

 What is Tooth Reshaping?

 Tooth reshaping is a common dental procedure used to correct the appearance of crooked teeth.
 The process involves scraping off small amounts of tooth enamel and dentin in order to transform the angle of the tooth into a more attractive one.